nkorsakov-tw/core/features/pos/pos-users/add-a-new-pos-user.md

 Since the launch you already have at least one user (waiter), but let's look at how to add or remove other users.

-To add a new POS user follow these steps:
+To add a new POS User follow these steps:

 1. Navigate to the 'Users' on the left sidebar.
 2. Click 'Add new user'.